S. C. C. Anthony Pillai: Career

 After being released from Alipuram in 1946 Anthony Pillai returned to Ceylon.
 However, shortly afterwards the family returned to India when Anthony Pillai was invited back to take over the leadership of the Madras Labour Union (MLU).
 In early 1947 the MLU started preparing for strikes at the Buckingham and Carnatic Mills.
 As a result, Anthony Pillai was arrested on 10 March 1947 on government orders.
 Tens of thousands of workers took part in hartals and demonstrations demanding the release of Anthony Pillai and other union leaders.
 The government, fearing that workers may try to free Anthony Pillai, transferred him to a prison in remote Andhra.
 The MLU was banned on 9 June 1947, its assets seized and members arrested.
 The MLU was forced to abandon the strikes at the mills.

-Anthony Pillai served as the union's president from 1946 to 75 and also in 1983.
+Anthony Pillai served as the union's president from 1946 to 1975 and also in 1983.
 He was a member of the All India Trade Union Congress' general council and the Workers' United Front's executive committee in 1947.
 He founded the Indian Overseas Bank Employees' Union in 1948 and served as its president.
 He was elected president of the Madras Port Trust Employees' Union in 1948.
 He was general-secretary and vice president of the All India Port and Dock Workers' Federation until 2000.
 He was president of the All India Transport Workers' Union, vice president of the Hind Mazdoor Sabha (1952 and 1960–74) and president of the Tamil Nadu Council of Hind Mazdoor Sabha (1957 and 1968).
 He was a trustee of the Chennai Port Trust from 1954 to 2000.
 He led several strikes at the Port of Madras.
 Anthony Pillai is believed to have led over 200 unions during his lifetime.

 In 1948 the BLPI merged into the Socialist Party (SP) and Anthony Pillai joined the SP.
 He was a member of the Madras Municipal Corporation between 1948 and 1959.
 Anthony Pillai led the opposition to the SP's merger with the Kisan Mazdoor Praja Party, founding the breakaway Socialist Party (Loyalists) in 1952.
 Anthony Pillai represented Choolai in the Madras State Legislative Assembly between 1952 and 1957.
 He joined the Socialist Party (Lohia) in 1956.
 He represented Madras North in the Lok Sabha between 1957 and 1962.
-Anthony Pillai then formed the SLP which merged into the Tamil National Party (TNP) in 1961.
+Anthony Pillai then formed the Tamilnad Socialist Labour Party which merged into the Tamil National Party (TNP) in 1962.
 In 1964 the TNP merged into the Indian National Congress (INC) and Anthony Pillai joined the INC.

 Anthony Pillai tried unsuccessfully to regain the Madras North at the 1967 Indian general election.
 When the INC split Anthony Pillai joined K. Kamaraj's Indian National Congress (Organisation).

 Anthony Pillai died on 16 August 2000 of cardiac arrest at a private hospital in Chennai, India.